|GET STARTED TODAY|

 5. Literacy Activities – On a daily basis, each student participates in an age-appropriate literacy activity.
 Some classes include group reading of a chapter book or a class book followed by discussion and reflection.

 6. Family Style Meals – Each class serves a full supper at 4:00pm each day.
-The P.S.
-148 program will begin the year with snack.
 Students sit together at tables with staff and eat as a group.
 Staff prompt conversations among students to help them relax and discuss their daily experiences.

 7. Outdoor Recreation – Students always look forward to time on our playground!
 This time is completely physical and allows students to run around and let out any pent-up energy.
 This activity promotes physical health, and also allows students to concentrate more easily during difficult homework assignments.